tommyettinger/Floe/README.md

 Floe
 ====

 My own fork of [Floe](http://floe.codeplex.com/).

+CHANGES:
-I pulled in bug fixes and UI improvements from other forks, next I'll make it ZNC-aware.
+* Bug fixes, enhancements, and UI improvements from other forks.
+* Support for ZNC 1.4 server-time.